10 Best Customer Service Software for Small Business (2025 Guide)

 Pricing

-Tidio offers a free Plan that Includes basic live chat, chatbot functionalities, and email support suitable for small businesses.
+Tidio customer service software is free to start with.
+This includes basic live chat, chatbot functionalities, and email support suitable for small businesses.

 Premium plans starting at $24.17 per month, offering enhanced features and customization options.